 If you make a valid mark-to-market election for your preference shares, you would include in income each year an amount equal to the excess, if any, of the fair market value of the preference shares as of the close of your taxable year over your adjusted basis in such preference shares.
-You would be allowed a deduction for the excess, if any, of the adjusted basis of your preference shares over their fair market value as of the close of the taxable year, but only to the extent of any net mark-to-market gains on your preference shares included in your income under a mark-to-market election, as well as gain on the actual sale or other disposition of the preference shares, would be treated as ordinary income.
-Ordinary loss treatment would also apply to the deductible portion of any mark-to-market loss on the preference shares, as well as to any loss realized on the actual sale or disposition of the preference shares would be adjusted to reflect any such income or loss amounts.
+You would be allowed a deduction for the excess, if any, of the adjusted basis of your preference shares over their fair market value as of the close of the taxable year, but only to the extent of any net mark-to-market gains on your preference shares included in your income for prior taxable years.
+Amounts included in your income under a mark-to-market election, as well as gain on the actual sale or other disposition of the preference shares, would be treated as ordinary income.
+Ordinary loss treatment would also apply to the deductible portion of any mark-to-market loss on the preference shares, as well as to any loss realized on the actual sale or disposition of the preference shares, to the extent that the amount of such loss does not exceed the net mark-to-market gains previously included for such preference shares.
+Your basis in the preference shares would be adjusted to reflect any such income or loss amounts.
 If you make such a mark-to-market election, tax rules that apply to distributions by corporations which are not PFICs would apply to distributions by us (except that the lower qualified dividends rate would not apply).